Paris Métro Line 13: Interim measures

 Since December 2006, more than eighty additional trains have been added to provide supplemental service, a nearly 10% increase including additional Asnières branch service.
-Two years later, an automatic reversal at Châtillon-Montrouge went into effect, which reduces the turn-back time by ten seconds so as to circulate trains every 95 seconds.
-This has in turn required the installation of platform screen doors to prevent passengers from falling onto the tracks when no train operator is on board.
+Two years later, an automatic reversal at Châtillon-Montrouge was introduced, which sent the trains back from a specific parking spot straight into the platform back to Paris without any driver input.
+This reduces the turn-back time by ten seconds so as to circulate trains every 95 seconds, allowing more departures each day.

+This has in turn required the installation of platform screen doors at the southern terminus to prevent passengers from falling onto the tracks when no train operator is on deck.

 On 17 December 2006, Line 13 has had its own command post and centralised control (poste de commande et de contrôle centralisé, PCC) managed from Malakoff.
 It involves the coordination of a number of officials to reduce the number of delays and incidents on the line.
-Since 29 July 2008, the PCC integrates the manoeuvre and start functions that were previously operated at each terminal.
+Since 29 July 2008, the PCC integrates the maneuver and start functions that were previously operated at each terminal.

 At the end of 2010, it was revealed that ten stations would receive platform screen door installation in an attempt to increase the average speed of trains and reduce track-related incidents.
 After a test a few years earlier, the RATP decided that such doors must be built as crowding increases so that passengers cannot fall off the platform; to do this, the agency recruited the Kaba Group to perform automation and installation on Lines 1 and 13.
 The company uses the ClearSy security system to control door opening and closing.
 However, the new platform screen doors are not the same as the prototypes installed at Invalides.

 On 29 December 2009, the RATP announced that Miromesnil would be the first of twelve stations to be equipped with these doors and that work would begin in June 2010, finishing three months later.
-After that, the following stations will receive platform screen doors: Saint-Lazare, Champs-Élysées – Clemenceau, Basilique de Saint-Denis, Saint-Denis – Porte de Paris, Invalides (replacement), Varenne, Saint-François-Xavier, Duroc, Liège, Montparnasse-Bienvenüe, and Place de Clichy.
+After that, Saint-Lazare, Champs-Élysées – Clemenceau, Basilique de Saint-Denis, Saint-Denis – Porte de Paris, Varenne, Saint-François-Xavier, Duroc, Liège, Montparnasse-Bienvenüe, and Place de Clichy, would receive these platform doors, while Invalides would see the prototype ones replaced as well.

+Since October 2017, the Saint-Denis branch can be cut at Porte de Saint-Ouen with line 13 working in both directions, in order to mitigate a problem north or south.

 Line 14 extension north

-Various solutions were investigated to enhance capacity on line 13, including splitting the line in two (a 13bis line), extending line 14 to La Fourche and have it take over a branch from Line 13, or extending line 14 to Porte de Clichy and Mairie de Saint-Ouen providing an express link to Saint-Lazare and downtown as well as a direct connection between the suburbs Clichy and Saint-Ouen.

-The last solution was the one that was adopted, and the extension of line 14 to Mairie de Saint-Ouen opened in December 2020.
-According to Île-de-France Mobilités, this extension has removed 19 to 27% of peak hour traffic from line 13.
+Three large scale solutions were investigated to reduce the congestion on line 13: